nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 - `:group-latest` - The latest backup set name for the backup group in current database deployment.

 Two restore/import source types are available:
-- _stream_ - Used as a synonym for a copy of NuoDB archive which contains both the archive and journal directories.
+- _stream_ - Used as a synonym for an offline backup.
 A remote _stream_ source is downloaded and extracted directly into the archive directory which doesn't require extra space for holding the restore/import source file.
 - _backupset_ - Hot copy backup set which is either fetched from a remote source or available in the backup directory.
+A remote _backupset_ requires additional space as it is downloaded and extracted temporarily in the archive volume to be used during archive restore operation.

 ### Distributed database in-place restore